 When you claim deductions as a sole proprietor, you can choose to take standard deductions or itemized deductions.
 Standard deductions apply to your adjustable gross income (AGI) while itemized deductions require reporting every deduction.
 Both lower your taxable income.

 Though it’s more work, itemized deductions can help lower your tax bill if you’ve spent more than the standard deduction for your tax bracket.
 To decide, look at the standard deduction rate for the tax year, compare your final itemized deduction value with the standard deduction, and determine which would make more sense for you and your business.

 Online-related tax deductions

 Here are common tax deductions you may come across related to online or digital expenses.
 It’s important to distinguish that if any of these digital services you use are for personal reasons only they can’t be claimed on your tax return.

 For small business owners, it’s a give-in that you’ll spend money on your website and advertising your business.

 Luckily for you, there are a number of expenses you can claim when marketing yourself.
 Some of these include:

 - Domain costs

-Another expense you’re bound to come across as a creative are digital downloads.
-If you download and purchase content for creating graphics or populating your website, you can lump these together and call the expenses Digital Downloads.
+Another expense you’ll come across as a creative is digital downloads.
+If you download and purchase content for creating graphics or populating your website, you can lump these together under project costs.